 In December 2013, the Company's wholly owned subsidiary, TH Insurance Holdings, was accepted for membership in the FHLB.
 As a member of the FHLB, TH Insurance Holdings has access to a variety of products and services offered by the FHLB, including secured advances.
-As of June 30, 2014, TH Insurance Holdings had \$1.5 billion in outstanding secured advances with a weighted average borrowing rate of 0.4%, with no additional availability to borrow.
+As of September 30, 2014, TH Insurance Holdings had \$1.5 billion in outstanding secured advances with a weighted average borrowing rate of 0.4%, and had an additional \$1.0 billion of available uncommitted credit for borrowings due to an increase in capacity granted by the FHLB.
 To the extent TH Insurance Holdings has unused capacity, it may be adjusted at the sole discretion of the FHLB.
 As of December 31, 2013, TH Insurance Holdings had not requested any secured advances and had \$1.0 billion of available uncommitted credit for borrowings.

 The ability to borrow from the FHLB is subject to the Company's continued creditworthiness, pledging of sufficient eligible collateral to secure advances, and compliance with certain agreements with the FHLB.
 Each advance requires approval by the FHLB and is secured by collateral in accordance with the FHLB's credit and collateral guidelines, as may be revised from time to time by the FHLB.
-Eligible collateral may include conventional 1-4 family residential mortgage loans, Agency RMBS and non-Agency RMBS with an A rating and above.
+Eligible collateral may include conventional 1-4 family residential mortgage loans, Agency RMBS and certain non-Agency RMBS with an A rating and above.

-(2) Excludes \$1.0 billion and \$997.5 million of repurchase agreements collateralized by U.S. Treasuries with a rolling 1-day maturity as of June 30, 2014 and December 31, 2013, respectively.
+(2) Excludes \$993.8 million and \$997.5 million of repurchase agreements collateralized by U.S. Treasuries with a rolling 1-day maturity as of September 30, 2014 and December 31, 2013, respectively.